-The bill amends the Pest Control Law in Arkansas by reassigning certain responsibilities from the State Plant Board to the Department of Agriculture.
-Key changes include the repeal of the definition of "Director" as the Director of the State Plant Board, and the replacement of references to the "board" with "Department of Agriculture" in various sections.
+The bill amends the Pest Control Law in Arkansas by reassigning certain duties from the State Plant Board to the Department of Agriculture.
+Key changes include the repeal of the definition of "Director" as the Director of the State Plant Board and the replacement of references to the "board" with "Department of Agriculture" in various sections.
 The bill also modifies the licensing process for pest control operators, requiring applicants to apply to the Department of Agriculture and ensuring that they meet specific qualifications, including passing examinations and providing proof of experience.

 Statutes affected: